cnl-monica/cnl-monica.github.io/README.md

 Over the years the research objectives of the group expanded.
 As such, to match better its activites, the name of the reserach group was changed to MONICA.
 MONICA stands for the **M**onitoring and **O**ptimization of **N**etwork **I**nfrastructures, **C**ommunications and **A**pplications.

 The main objective of MONICA was the development of network traffic flow measurement and monitoring tools and methods that are in conformity with the IPFIX protocol.

+MONICA was concluded in 2015 with the conclusion of the IPFIX working group.

+## Domains of research and development
+---

-Application domain specific tools and methods developed by MONICA include:
+The application domain specific tools and methods developed by MONICA include:

    * Usage-based accounting which allows more flexible accounting for network services than flat-rate accounting and brings advantages for both the service providers and users.
 Our solution contains an accounting database and additional collector functions which create accounting records by aggregation of the flow records using specified criteria.
    * SLA evaluation for tracking the fulfillment of the specified conditions between the subscriber and the provider.
 Our solution provides web interface for both sides with specific information about the operation and traffic parameters of the last mile.
 It has a modular architecture, so it is simple to add new components upon the needs of such type of users.